Confessions of a Superhero

-The film tells the life story of its four main subjects, all aspiring actors who have very different backgrounds.
-Dennis grew up in Los Angeles as an orphan, but claims to be the son of Oscar and Tony winning actress Sandy Dennis, though Sandy Dennis's family denies that she had any children.
-Wenger was a small-town cheerleader before moving to Hollywood to become an actress.
-McQueen moved to Los Angeles during the Rodney King riots and was homeless for four years before performing as the Hulk; he is the most successful of any of the subjects in the film, winning a small role in Justin Lin's Finishing the Game.
-Allen claims to be a former mobster with a murderous past, though his wife casts doubts on his stories in the film.
+Dennis grew up in Los Angeles as an orphan but claims to be the son of Academy Award-winning actress Sandy Dennis, whose family denies in the film that she ever had any children.
+Wenger was a small-town cheerleader before moving to Hollywood to pursue an acting career.
+McQueen moved to Los Angeles during the 1992 Los Angeles riots, was homeless for four years before performing as the Hulk, and becomes the most successful of the subjects, securing a small role in Justin Lin's Finishing the Game.
+Allen claims to be a former mobster with a violent past, although his wife and others interviewed in the film express doubts about the truthfulness of his stories.

+As the film progresses, it explores the subjects' struggles with financial insecurity, personal relationships and the pursuit of fame.

 Reception

 The film was well received by critics, and was an official selection at the 2007 SXSW film festival, and an official selection at the AFI fest.
 The review aggregator website Rotten Tomatoes reports an approval rating of 100% based on eleven reviews, with an average rating of 7.70 out of 10.